artviks/Tournament-Exercise-master/README.md

-A coll task in finished in my implementation
+A coll task finished in my implementation